-Developing the potential of Rangahau Māori (Māori research) and moving it away from the constraints of western research methodology was the focus of a research forum at EIT’s Taradale campus in May 2021.
+Developing the potential of Rangahau Māori (Māori research) and moving it away from the constraints of western research methodology was the focus of a research forum at EIT’s Taradale campus last week.

-Rangahaua te Pō-uriuri (Developing our Potential), hosted by EIT Professor of Māori and Indigenous Research David Tipene-Leach at Te Ara o Tāwhaki, Te Ūranga Waka, at EIT’s Marae in the School Māori Studies.
+Rangahaua te Pō-uriuri (Developing our Potential), hosted by EIT Professor of Māori and Indigenous Research David Tipene-Leach at Te Ara o Tāwhaki, Te Ūranga Waka, at EIT’s Marae in the School Māori Studies last Wednesday.
 The forum looked at ways to spearhead the growth of Rangahau Māori in Hawke’s Bay and Tairāwhiti

 To help unlock the ‘potential’ in this indigenous research approach, two leading Māori academics addressed the forum.
 Professor Linda Tuhiwai Smith is an educationalist from University of Waikato and the author of the ground-breaking book, Decolonizing Methodologies: Research and Indigenous Peoples, which was first published in 1999, but is being released as a third edition this year.